dangeroussmash/junior_dev_recruitment/README.md

 application on the first (CV) level.

-At junior level - you can be overwhelmed a little bit with this README and tasks :) But do not worry - Just do, there's not try.
+At junior level - you can be overwhelmed a little bit with this README and tasks :) But do not worry - Just do, there's no try.
 And I think that if you're smart guy or lady - you really can resolve all this - including the learing of how to make git pull request in the given time;

 (this QR code on img is meaningless - really ;) )